 You know, metaphorically speaking.

 In short, I am remiss for not mentioning it before, but PWGG are a good band.
 A really good band.
 Their 2014 full-length debut, Pink Fur, still enjoys heavy rotation in my listening and can still make me gape in wonder.
-Now, in the run-up to their next LP, to be released in October, PWGG are offering some of those new songs free for a limited time (as in, it was announced on … Continue reading
+Now, in the run-up to their next LP, to be released in October, PWGG are offering some of those new songs free for a limited time (as in, it was … Continue reading